freaktechnik/Crowd-Dashboard/README.md

 Number of checked servers.
 Defaults to -1.

 #### servers
 The servers list, with an additional _online_ attribute, if the server has been checked.
 Holds true, if the server is online.
+This updates the list if _passiveMode_ is false.

 #### locationConnector
 The string between the link to the page and the location link.
 Sanitized by the browser, so no html in there!
 Defaults to " in ".
+This updates the list if _passiveMode_ is false.

 #### locationURL
 The URL the location gets linked to.
 The location string is appended after this string.
 Defaults to "http://maps.google.com/?q=".
+This updates the list if _passiveMode_ is false.

 #### loadingString
 The string displayed inside the container while loading the dashboard.
 This currently isn't sanitized and just inserted into the _innerHTML_ property of the target element.
 Defaults to "Loading...".
+If the loading string is currently shown and _passiveMode_ is false, it is changed.

 #### targetNodeId
 The ID of the node the dashboard is output to.
+This prints the list in the new node if _passiveMode_ is not true.

 #### supportedEvents
 An array of the events it supports.

 #### passiveMode
 Whether or not the script does not generate the DOM list, defaults to false.
+If changed to true, the list is immediately output to the target node.

 ### Events
 Those won't work in IE. You can use the default _addEventListener_ and _removeEventListener_ methods to add and remove event listeners, however only the first two arguments will be processed.
 You can also add listeners by setting the _on[event]_ attribute.